Ingest Data from Next-Generation Firewall - Administrator Guide - Cortex XDR - Cortex XSIAM - Cortex - Security Operations

 Administrator Guide

-You can forward firewall data from your Next-Generation Firewall (NGFW) and Panorama devices.
+You can forward firewall data from your Next-Generation Firewall (NGFW) and Panorama devices to Cortex XDR.

 • Retrieve (CDL/LGS) license keys and push to devices.